Automa-Automations/web-app/README.md

 <a href="https://web-app-williamferns1.replit.app/" target="_blank">Click here</a> to check out the web application.

 Automa Automations is software designed to automate content creation using AI.
 While this is the web application, my brother and I are working on the <a href="https://github.com/Automa-Automations/automa-mobile-app" target="_blank">iOS application</a>.
-If you are a designer, a Kotlin developer, or any other type of developer and are looking to collaborate, feel free to check out <a href="https://github.com/Automa-Automations/join-our-team" target="_blank">how to become a team member</a>.
+If you are a designer, a Kotlin developer, or any other type of developer and are looking to collaborate, feel free to check out [how to become a team member](https://github.com/Automa-Automations/.github/blob/main/profile/join_our_team.md).

 ## Technologies
 Here are the technologies used for the web application: